 Like all businesses, private employment services are enhancing and expanding their services through digital means, interfaces and tools.
 By doing so, new tools become available for businesses and workers to support their labour market needs and aspirations.
 These innovations in the provision of private employment services improve the contribution of private employment services to a well-functioning labour market.

 The World Employment Confederation is committed to ensuring that digitalisation realises its potential to improve decent work and economic growth.
 To support the delivery of quality online talent platform services, the World Employment Confederation put forward recommendations for policymakers to shape the appropriate framework that leverages platform work to the benefit of all.
 Reform of safety nets, decent working conditions, fair level-playing field and clear worker classification are amongst the crucial elements needed.

 International policy initiatives dealing with the impact of digitalisation on societies and labour markets include the OECD “Going Digital” project and the G20 “AI Principles” adopted in 2019.
 In the field of technological impact on employment issues, policies are mainly focused on three key topics: skills, online ‘platform work’ and personal data protection.

-Finally, digital and online technologies provide great opportunities to promote inclusive labour markets and protect personal data.
+Digital and online technologies provide great opportunities to promote inclusive labour markets.
 Yet clear rules, appropriate regulations and a level-playing field are needed.
 Through its Code of Conduct, the World Employment Confederation and its members are committed to protecting the personal data of workers and jobseekers and fighting labour market discrimination.